 This dry paneer dish is part of my Onion Masala series where I share recipes that call for exact amounts of onion masala, which you can make in bulk in advance.
 Having this masala ready to go makes it so easy to cook Indian meals!
 I’m talking minutes.
 It’s meal prepping at it’s finest!

-Click on the image below to find out how to make onion masala, how to store it and to find other recipes that call for it.
+Click on the image below to find out how to make onion masala, store it, and find other recipes that call for it.

 You can definitely add more onion masala to this if you prefer a saucier dish.
-That’s the beauty of onion masala, since it’s already cooked you can add it to the end of a recipe according to your preference.
+That’s the beauty of onion masala; since it’s already cooked, you can add it to the end of a recipe according to your preference.
 If you wanted to, you could add more onion masala and a bit of water to make a paneer curry.
-Or you can leave it dry as I’ve done here and serve it with roti or masala roti (I used my rotimatic to make roti – you can read my review of the rotimatic here + how to get a discount).

 - 2 tablespoons oil